The Undergraduate Research Project Competition (USRESP) is a competition for research projects conducted by undergraduate students.

 - Students may work individually or in groups (max.
 4).
 All participants must be undergraduate students at the time they conducted the research, but may have recently graduated.

-- Each student can be the author or a co-author of only one USRESP project submitted, and also may not be an author or co-author of a project submitted to USCLAP.
+- Each student can be the author or a co-author of only one USRESP project submitted.

 - Datafest projects should be submitted to the USCLAP competition (choose "Datafest" as the course).

-- If your project is a class project that is required or optional for statistics course(s) that you are taking, and your project involves analyzing real data using the techniques learned from the current or earlier courses, you may also want to consider submitting your project to the USCLAP competition.
+- If your project is a class project that is required or optional for statistics course(s) that you are taking, and your project involves analyzing real data using the techniques learned from the current or earlier courses, you may want to consider submitting your project to the USCLAP competition instead.

 The winning projects will be featured on the CAUSE web site and announced in the Amstat News journal published by the American Statistical Association.
 The authors of the winning projects may also be invited to present their work at the electronic undergraduate statistics conference.
-Cash prizes will be awarded to first, second and third place.
+Cash prizes will be awarded to winning projects!

 Guidelines for submission: